dotnet/Silk.NET/documentation/proposals/Proposal - Generation of Library Sources and PInvoke Mechanisms.md

 The Overloader **MUST** be able to be used on any function and not be tied to any of the Emitter's constraints.

-The Overloader **MUST** be able to be invoked as either a Roslyn Source Generator, which runs embedded in the Roslyn compiler; or via the SilkTouch CLI, which runs outside of the usual compilation process.
-If invoked as a Roslyn Source Generator, it **MUST** run in parallel with other SilkTouch source generators.
+The Overloader **MUST** be able to be invoked via the SilkTouch CLI, which runs outside of the usual compilation process.

 The Overloader **MUST** generate all possible permutations of overloads.